 What PHI does Medical Confidence collect?

 Medical Confidence collects and stores various types of PHI.
 Typically, we collect this information from individuals (patients) themselves and/or the individual’s Primary Care Practitioner, or from the concerned individual through health-related applications and web-based tools.
 This information is used to identify the ideal physician specialist(s) the individual should see and/or point the individual towards the optimal resource(s) within the Canadian healthcare system, or in the case of health-related applications and web-based tools, to support the service that the application provides.

 Medical Confidence will only collect PHI that is essential for the task at hand (i.e., identifying the ideal MedConfidence Specialist who can best treat and meet the needs of the individual in question).
 The information we collect may include an individual’s name, date of birth, preferred language spoken (English/French), emergency contact information, current treating specialist and primary care practitioner’s name and contact details.

-Health-related information we collect may include an individual’s family medical history, past and current conditions, symptoms, provincial health card number, any known allergies, body mass index, blood type, blood pressure, activities of daily living (e.g., food habits, exercise frequency, alcohol frequency, smoking frequency, etc.), current medications and dosages and diagnostic testing/imaging results, and specialist consultation and/or operative reports.
+Health-related information we collect may include an individual’s family medical history, past and current conditions, symptoms, provincial health card number, any known allergies, body mass index, blood type, blood pressure, activities of daily living (e.g., food habits, exercise frequency, alcohol frequency, smoking frequency, etc.), current medications and dosages, diagnostic testing/imaging results, and specialist consultation and/or operative reports.

 PHI is collected from individuals accessing our services, their treating medical practitioner(s) and/or any other individual(s) authorized to act on that individual’s behalf.

-In the event we are contracted by and providing services directly to an individual (as opposed to through an organization), Medical Confidence collects all appropriate payment-related information.
-This information is not stored on our website but redirected to a secured site and is solely for the purpose of processing the individual client’s request.
+In the event we are contracted by and providing services directly to an individual (as opposed to through an organization), Medical Confidence collects all appropriate payment-related information directly from the individual by email or phone and is used solely for the purpose of processing the individual client’s request.
 Medical Confidence does not save this information after the payment has been processed.